-Effect: Immaterial misstatement of inventory, which could potentially build to a that inventory items are tracked as they are purchased and used and that inventory balances on the general ledger are updated timely.
+Effect: Immaterial misstatement of inventory, which could potentially build to a material misstatement.

-Recommendation: We recommend the District implement procedures and controls to ensure ensure inventory balances are updated timely.
+Recommendation: We recommend the District implement procedures and controls to ensure that inventory items are tracked as they are purchased and used and that inventory balances on the general ledger are updated timely.